David Alton: Local government (1972-1980)

+House of Commons (1979–1997)

-Alton was elected as Member of Parliament for Liverpool Edge Hill at a by-election in 1979 for the Liberal Party, when he became the "Baby of the House", achieving a record swing of 36.8% and 64% of the vote.
-He won the seat the day after the Callaghan Government was defeated in a vote of confidence and the 1979 General Election being called.
-He became the shortest lived MP, a member for less than a week, and made his Maiden Speech within three hours of taking his seat.
-Five weeks later he was re-elected and went on to serve as a Liverpool MP for 18 years, before standing down.
-He was the only new member of a Parliamentary Party of 11 MPs.
-He campaigned on the slogan "Everyone Knows Someone Who Has Been Helped by David Alton."
-He was notably a very short-serving Baby of the House, as Stephen Dorrell, who was a year younger than Alton, was elected at the 1979 election.
+Alton was elected for the Liberal Party as the Member of Parliament for Liverpool Edge Hill at a by-election in March 1979.
+He achieved a record swing of 36.8% and 64% of the vote, and became the Baby of the House.
+He won the seat the day after the Callaghan government was defeated in a vote of confidence and the 1979 general election being called.
+An MP for less than a week, he became the shortest-serving member in a sitting Parliament, and made his maiden speech within three hours of taking his seat.

+Five weeks later, Alton was re-elected and went on to serve as a Liverpool MP for 18 years before standing down.
+He was the only new member of a parliamentary party of 11 MPs.
+He campaigned on the slogan of "Everyone knows someone who has been helped by David Alton".
+He was a short-serving Baby of the House as Stephen Dorrell, a year younger than Alton, was elected at the 1979 election.